IMSA Formula Atlantic Championship Race

 - Lola T460 [HU4] (Tom Gloy): New to Pierre Phillips of Pierre's Motor Racing, and entered for Tom Gloy to race in IMSA and Canadian Formula Atlantic in 1976.
 Gloy then moved to Allan McCall's Tui team, and the Lola was next seen raced by Phil Currey (Concord, CA) in 1976 and 1977.
 Unknown after November 1977, but probably the "ex-Gloy" T460 advertised by Rob Mullaney (San Francisco, CA) in 1981 and 1982.

 - March 75B (Jeffrey Alkana): Don Breidenbach (Oakland, CA) had a new March 75B which he first raced at Holtville Aerodrome 23 Mar 1975.
 It was blue and ran as #61 entered by D. L. B. Industries.
 Last known race was in February 1976, after which Breidenbach's new 76B arrived and the 75B went to Jeffrey Alkana (Azusa, CA), replacing his earlier 74B.
 Alkana is reported to have won the regional championship in 1977 with this car but it seems more likely that he won the 1976 Cal Club Formula B title.
-Sold to Alan Holly for 1977, repainted red and again used in Cal Club SCCA events.
+Sold to Alan Holly (North Hollywood, CA) for 1977, repainted red and again used in Cal Club SCCA events.
 Sold by Holly to studio exec Steve Brimmer who raced it in 1978 and then kept it, unused, for some time.
 History then unknown until owned by Walter Hagstrom in 1988.
 It then sat unused for ten years from 1990 until sold by Roger Downer (Petaluma, CA) to Ken Stone in 2000.
 Retained by Stone in 2004.
-With Mark Rincon (Redding, CA) by 2008.
-Retained by Rincon 2012.
+By 2008, the car was with Mark Rincon (Redding, CA), who ran it in Ramada Inns livery.
+Later bought from Rincon by Steve Cook (Napa, California).

 - March 76B [3?]
 (Tom Pumpelly): Tom Pumpelly (McLean, VA) raced a yellow #34 March 76B, entered by National Tire Wholesale.
 The only yellow 76B shown in March records was chassis 76B-3.
 Pumpelly raced the car until it was damaged in a collision with Bancroft at Mosport Park in August, after which it was acquired by Ecurie Canada whose regular driver Gilles Villeneuve had damaged both his cars.
 It is therefore believed to be the car driven by Villeneuve to win at Trois-Rivières and Road Atlanta in September but this is by no means certain.
 Then bought by John Lane who rented it back to Pumpelly for the SCCA Run-Offs at Road Atlanta, where Pumpelly crashed it again.
 Sold to John Norman (Oakland, CA) who raced it as part of a two-car team with Dan Marvin in 1977 and 1978.
 Norman then sold the car but later bought it back and restored it to Villeneuve's livery.